astafford2/Web-based-API-Simulator-Developer-Portal/Documentation/Development.md

     ├── dotnet\                         # Back-end folder for all .NET files ├── Portal\
             ├── Portal\
+                ├── Classes\
-                ├── Classes\                        # Folder containing all classes in the back-end ├── Area.cs                         # Class laying out an area object (area in this instance is the object that each endpoint works with)
+                    ├── Area.cs                         # Class laying out an area object (area in this instance is the object that each endpoint works with)
                     ├── Endpoint.cs                     # Class laying out an API endpoint object ├── MailSetting.cs                  # Class that gets and sets each form input that gets posted from the frontend
-                    ├── Parameter.cs                    # Class laying out an endpoint parameter object ├── Controllers\                    # Folder containing all the controllers in the back-end ├── ExampleController.cs            # Web API controller that contains the example API endpoint that we are displaying in the frontend
+                    └── Parameter.cs                    # Class laying out an endpoint parameter object ├── Controllers\
+                    ├── AreaController.cs               # ***INFO FOR THESE***
+                    ├── EndpointController.cs           # ***INFO FOR THESE***
                     ├── FormDataController.cs           # Web API controller that contains logic for sending an email to a specified reciever
+                    ├── LoginController.cs              # Web API controller that contains logic for logging in through Cheetah calls
+                    └── ParameterController.cs          # ***INFO FOR THESE***
+                ├── Models\
+                    ├── Area.cs                         # ***INFO FOR THESE***
+                    ├── CheetahContext.cs               # ***INFO FOR THESE***
+                    ├── Endpoint.cs                     # ***INFO FOR THESE***
+                    ├── LoginResponse.cs                # ***INFO FOR THESE***
+                    ├── Parameter.cs                    # ***INFO FOR THESE***
+                    └── SelectListOption.cs             # ***INFO FOR THESE***
+                ├── Services\
+                    ├── AreaService.cs                  # ***INFO FOR THESE***
-                ├── Services\                       # Folder containing all of the service in the back-end ├── EmailService.cs                 # Service that extends the IEmailService interface that lays out the body of the email to be sent
+                    ├── EmailService.cs                 # Service that extends the IEmailService interface and lays out the body of the email to be sent
+                    ├── EndpointService.cs              # ***INFO FOR THESE***
+                    ├── IAreaService.cs                 # ***INFO FOR THESE***
+                    ├── IEmailService.cs                # Interface that contains a task that asynchronously sends an email ├── IEndpointService.cs             # ***INFO FOR THESE***
+                    ├── ILoginService.cs                # Interface that contains tasks to asynchronously login to Cheetah servers
+                    ├── IParameterService.cs            # ***INFO FOR THESE***
+                    └── LoginService.cs                 # Service that extends the ILoginService interface and lays out methods for logging in
+                    └── ParameterService.cs             # ***INFO FOR THESE***
+                ├── ViewModels\
+                    ├── AreaViewModel.cs                # ***INFO FOR THESE***
-                    ├── IEmailService.cs                # Interface that contains a task that asynchronously sends an email ├── ViewModels\                     # Folder containing all of the view models in the back-end ├── EmailFormViewModel.cs           # View Model that contains the getters and setters for all of the elements to be sent in the email
+                    ├── EmailFormViewModel.cs           # View Model that contains the getters and setters for all of the elements to be sent in the email
+                    ├── EndpointViewModel.cs            # ***INFO FOR THESE***
+                    ├── LoginViewModel.cs               # ***INFO FOR THESE***
+                    ├── ParameterViewModel.cs           # ***INFO FOR THESE***
+                    ├── SelectListOptionViewModel.cs    # ***INFO FOR THESE***
+                    └── SidebarViewModel.cs             # ***INFO FOR THESE***
                 ├── Properties\launchSettings.json  # Json file that specifies where the back-end is running ├── appSettings.json                # Json file that contains the root URL for the example endpoint data and the settings for the email functionality
-                ├── Portal.csproj                   # C# project containing the classes, controllers, services, models, and the launchSettings and appSettings json files
+                └── Portal.csproj                   # C# project containing the classes, controllers, services, models, and the launchSettings and appSettings json files
+            ├── Portal.Test\
-            ├── Portal.Test\                    # Folder containing all of the test classes in the back-end ├── ExampleControllerTest.cs        # Class of unit tests for the ExampleController.cs controller ├── FormDataController.cs           # Class of unit tests for the FormDataController.cs controller
+                ├── AreaServiceTest.cs              # Class of unit tests for the AreaService.cs service
+                ├── FormDataController.cs           # Class of unit tests for the FormDataController.cs controller
+                ├── LoginServiceTests.cs            # Class of unit tests for the LoginService.cs service
                 ├── testconfig.json                 # Json file that holds the information for the testing environment └── Portal.Test.csproj              # C# project that contains all of the test classes and the testconfig.json file
-            └── Portal.sln                      # Contains information about what needs to be compiled └── Dockerfile                      # Dockerfile to build back-end development image ├── vue\                            # Front-end folder for all vue files ├── public\                         # Files that are served raw and accessible in its plain URL ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files ├── Navbar                          # Component that contains HTML for the navigation bar featured on App.vue ├── Footer                          # Component that contains HTML for the footer featured on App.vue ├── repositories\                   # Folder containing repository pattern Javascript files ├── ExampleLocalRepository.js       # Javascript file containing the mock data for unit testing ├── ExampleRepository.js            # Javascript file that points to our web api object "Example" and creates a get method
+            └── Portal.sln                      # Contains information about what needs to be compiled ├── Dockerfile                      # Dockerfile to build back-end development image └── DockerfileExternal              # Dockerfile to build back-end development image through an external repository ├── vue\                            # Front-end folder for all vue files ├── public\                         # Files that are served raw and accessible in its plain URL ├── src\                            # Source files for vue front-end ├── assets\                         # Asset files for the vue front-end ├── components\                     # HTML components to import in vue files ├── Navbar.vue                      # Component that contains HTML for the navigation bar featured on App.vue ├── Footer.vue                      # Component that contains HTML for the footer featured on App.vue └── Sidebar.vue                     # Component that contains HTML for the References sidebar ├── repositories\                   # Folder containing repository pattern Javascript files ├── AreaRepository.js               # Javascript file that points to our web api object "Area" and creates methods for it
+                ├── EndpointRepository.js           # Javascript file that points to our web api object "Endpoint" and creates methods for it
                 ├── FormDataRepository.js           # Javascript file that points to our web api object "FormData" and creats a post method
+                ├── ParameterRepository.js          # Javascript file that points to our web api object "Parameter" and creates methods for it
+                ├── LoginRepository.js              # Javascript that points to our web api object "Login" and creates methods to handle login
-                ├── Repository.js                   # Javascript file that points to the url that our backend is running on ├── RepositoryFactory.js            # Javascript file that sets environments for either unit testing or running the project
+                ├── Repository.js                   # Javascript file that points to the url that our backend is running on └── RepositoryFactory.js            # Javascript file that sets environments for either unit testing or running the project
+            ├── router\
-            ├── router\                         # Folder to house the Vue router ├── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Administration.vue              # HTML and Javascript logic for the Administration page ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page ├── Login.vue                       # HTML and Javascript logic for the Login page ├── References.vue                  # HTML and Javascript logic for the References page ├── App.vue                         # Main HTML template for Vue pages ├── main.js                         # JavaScript file for Vue, Bootstrap, etc. imports ├── tests\unit\                     # Test folder for vue files ├── Administration.spec.js          # JavaScript file containing the unit tests for Administration.vue
+                └── index.js                        # JavaScript file to declare routes and paths ├── views\                          # Folder to house the front-end HTML pages ├── Administration.vue              # HTML and Javascript logic for the Administration page ├── Console.vue                     # HTML for the Console page ├── Home.vue                        # HTML for the Home page ├── Login.vue                       # HTML and Javascript logic for the Login page ├── References.vue                  # HTML and Javascript logic for the References page └── ReferencesLanding.vue           # ***INFO FOR THESE***
+            ├── App.vue                         # Main HTML template for Vue pages
+            └── main.js                         # JavaScript file for Vue, Bootstrap, etc. imports ├── tests\unit\
-            ├── References.spec.js              # JavaScript file containing the unit tests for References.vue
+            ├── Administration.spec.js          # JavaScript file containing the unit tests for Administration.vue
+            └── Login.spec.js              # JavaScript file containing the unit tests for Login.vue
-        ├── Dockerfile                      # Dockerfile to build front-end development image └── package.json                    # JSON file to store vue config data and npm script aliases
+        ├── Dockerfile                      # Dockerfile to build front-end development image ├── DockerfileExternal              # Dockerfile to build front-end development image through an external repository └── package.json                    # JSON file to store vue config data and npm script aliases └── docker-compose.yml              # YAML file to build all Docker containers for local development internally

     [Truncated for brevity, only relevant folders/files were highlighted.]